fusion-energy/neutronics-workshop/README.md

 This should load up an Ubuntu 18.04 Docker container with OpenMC, Python3, Paraview, nuclear data and other libraries.

-You can quickly test the graphics options worked by typing ```paraview``` in the container enviroment.
+You can quickly test the graphics options worked by typing ```paraview``` in the container environment.
 This should open the paraview program.

 Running the docker image places you in the ```/openmc_workshop``` directory which contains all of the files required to complete the workshop.